RjPatil27/ACA-Project/README.md

 fast-sorting algorithm like quick-sort.

 ---
+---
-#### 3) BILATERAL BLUR ALGORITHM:A bilateral filter is a
+#### 3) BILATERAL BLUR ALGORITHM:
-non-linear image smoothing filter that preserves edges while minimizing noise.
+A bilateral filter is a non-linear image smoothing filter that preserves edges while minimizing noise.
 It uses a weighted average of intensity values from nearby pixels to replace the intensity of each pixel.
 In the case of a bilateral filter, an additional edge term is needed in addition to the Gaussian blur technique which is shown in the [fig 17].